 Don Remillard Scholarship

 The Don Remillard Scholarship was established in 2010 in honor of retiring Douglas County School System Superintendent Don Remillard to fund scholarships for Douglas County Performance Learning Center students upon their graduation from the program.
-There is no minimum Grade Point Average required for applicants.
+There is no minimum grade point average required for applicants.
 Mr. Remillard spent his entire career of 38 years in Douglas County.
 He began his career as a math teacher at Douglas County High School and held numerous leadership positions in the school system including Assistant Principal and Associate Superintendent of General Administration before becoming Superintendent in 2003.
 Mr. Remillard was instrumental in starting the Performance Learning Center.
 Mr. Remillard served on numerous not-for-profit Boards and was a founding member and former president of Chapel Hill Kiwanis Club.
 He received numerous awards including being named “Citizen of the Year” in 2010 by the Douglas County Chamber of Commerce.
 Mr. Remillard was a dedicated Member of the PET Board from 2010 to 2017, including serving several terms as Chair.
 (2 scholarships of $500 each)

-Edward and Brenda Denovellis Scholarship
+Edward and Brenda Denovellis Outstanding Student Scholarship

 Gold’s Gym Scholarship

 Golden Eagle Scholarship Established in 2016 to help alleviate financial barriers to higher education, the Golden Eagle Scholarship is open to Douglas County High School and Lithia Springs High School graduating seniors.
 Golden Eagle Scholarship applicants may continue their education at the post-secondary vocational/technical college or university level.
-Applicants must have a minimum 2.5 GPA and meet residential criteria within the award year that include a verifiable three months or longer participation in a rental assistance program; residence in a public housing project or subsidized community; residence in a hotel/motel; or residence in a non-permanent dwelling constructed or substituted for a homeless shelter.
+Applicants must have a minimum 2.5 grade point average and meet residential criteria within the award year that include a verifiable three months or longer participation in a rental assistance program; residence in a public housing project or subsidized community; residence in a hotel/motel; or residence in a non-permanent dwelling constructed or substituted for a homeless shelter.
 Through this scholarship, anonymous donors wish to commend students who make a difference in the lives of others while facing their own hardships.
 The Golden Eagle Scholarship is administered by PET. ($500)

 The Hometown Scholarship was established in 2016 to recognize and financially reward graduating seniors who attend kindergarten through 12th grades in Douglas County School System (DCSS) schools.
 Should all factors be considered equal among qualified applicants, preference will be given to students who attended Eastside Elementary School.
 The scholarship was established by Amy and Mike Shadix, DCSS alumni and lifelong Douglas County residents.
 Mrs. Shadix has worked in the DCSS for 23 years, currently serving as media specialist at Eastside Elementary School.
 Her mother, Mary Faye Otwell, taught at the same school for 24 years, thus the desire to give Eastside Elementary School applicants preference if all other factors are considered equal.
 By requiring the Hometown Scholarship applicants to have attended Kindergarten through 12th grades in DCSS schools, Mr. and Mrs. Shadix are showing their genuine commitment to DCSS and the Douglas County community. ($1,000)